 For any reason, rent increase often forces the tenants to compromise on food bills, transportation bills, or home heating charges.
 And they choose to move to a smaller unit.

 Rental vacancy rates in an insecure, noisy, or abusive area are often high because home is a place of peace and comfort.
-Imagine coming back from a hard day’s work and dealing with loud neighbours or construction work nearby.
+Imagine coming back from a hard day’s work and dealing with loud neighbors or construction work nearby.

 You won't like that, will you?